sulfo/xml-sitemap-feed/readme.txt

 You, or site owners on your Multisite network, will not be bothered with complicated settings like most other XML Sitemap plugins.
 The default settings will suffice in most cases and XML sitemap values like ChangeFreq and URL Priority are auto-calculated based on post age and comment activity.

-The XML Sitemap Index becomes instantly available on yourblog.url/sitemap.xml (or yourblog.url/?feed=sitemap) containing references to posts and pages by default, ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
+The XML Sitemap Index becomes instantly available on yourblog.url/sitemap.xml (or yourblog.url/?feed=sitemap) containing references to posts and pages by default, ready for indexing by search engines like Google, Bing, Yahoo, AOL and Ask.
 When the Google News Sitemap is activated, it will become available on yourblog.url/sitemap-news.xml (or yourblog.url/?feed=sitemap-news), ready for indexing by Google News.
 Both are automatically referenced in the dynamically created **robots.txt** on yourblog.url/robots.txt to tell search engines where to find your XML Sitemaps.
-And both are sent by ping to Google and Bing on each new publication.
+Google and Bing can be pinged on each new publication.

 Please read the FAQ's for info on how to get your articles listed on Google News.

-**Compatible with caching plugins** like WP Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing a faster serving to the impatient (aren't we all when hungry?) spider.
+**Compatible with caching plugins** like WP Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing a faster serving to the impatient (when hungry) spider.

 **NOTES:**

 1. If you _do not use fancy URL's_ or you have WordPress installed in a _subdirectory_, a dynamic **robots.txt will NOT be generated**.
 You'll have to create your own and upload it to your site root!
 See FAQ's.

-2. On large sites, it is advised to use a good caching plugin like **Quick Cache**, **WP Super Cache** or **W3 Total Cache** to improve your site _and_ sitemap performance.
+2. On large sites, it is advised to use a good caching plugin like **WP Super Cache**, **Quick Cache** or **W3 Total Cache** to improve your site _and_ sitemap performance.

 = Features =

+* Sitemap Index with optional inclusion of sitemaps for post types, categories and tags.
+* Optional Google News sitemap.
 * Completely **automatic** post URL _priority_ and _change frequency_ calculation based on post age and comment and trackback activity.
 * Works out-of-the-box, even on **multi-site / shared codebase / multi-blog setups** like WordPress MU, WP 3.0 in MultiSite mode and others.
-* Supports Image tags and Google News tags which can be configured to include featured images (default) or all images.
+* Optionally include Image tags with caption and title for featured images or attached images in both regular and Google News sitemaps.
-* Supports Google News tags (since version 4.2) in regular sitemaps.
-* Pings Google and Bing on new post publication.
+* Pings Google, Bing & Yahoo and optionally Yandex and Baidu on new post publication.
 * Compatible with multi-lingual sites using **Polylang** to allow all languages to be indexed equally.
 * Options to define which post types and taxonomies get included in the sitemap and automatic priority calculation rules.
 * Set priority per post.